lokia1009/retail-sales-analysis-sql-project/README.md

 ### 1. Data Cleansing
-- **1)Data Formatting**: Reformatted inconsistent date and time values into standard SQL formats.
+- **Data Formatting**: Reformatted inconsistent date and time values into standard SQL formats.
-- **1)Duplicates Handling**: Identified and Removed the duplicate rows.
+- **Duplicates Handling**: Identified and Removed the duplicate rows.
-- **1)NULLs Handling**: Identified NULL values in the dataset and delete the records with missing data.
+- **NULLs Handling**: Identified NULL values in the dataset and delete the records with missing data.

 ### 2. Exploratory Data Analysis